mcquo011/Regex-Tutorial/README.md

   ## Usage

-  To use the email regex in your project, simply include it in your regular expression code.
+Simply add the email regex to your regular expression code to use it in your project.
 For example, in JavaScript:

   const emailRegex = /^([a-z0-9_.-]+)@([\da-z.-]+)\.([a-z.]{2,6})$/;